 gluten free chocolate chip cookies on a cooling rack

 Anytime someone asks me what I do for a living, I jokingly tell them “I share gluten free chocolate chip cookie recipes on the Internet.”
-I mean, this explanation is not not true, and it usually works when trying to describe my crazy job to someone I’ve just met!
+I mean, this explanation isn’t untrue, and it usually works when trying to describe my crazy job to someone I’ve just met!

 And now, it’s technically true.
 Sure, I have recipes for Almond Flour Chocolate Chip Cookies, and Brown Butter Oatmeal Chocolate Chip Cookies here on IGE, but a tried and true, classic Gluten-Free Chocolate Chip Cookie recipe has been missing…until now.

-Friends, say hello to the last chocolate chip cookie recipe you’ll ever need.
-(Hi!!)
+Say hello to the last chocolate chip cookie recipe you’ll ever need.
 We’re talking dense and chewy on the inside, buttery and crispy on the outside, chocolate chip cookie PERFECTION — made gluten free.
-I cannot wait for you to try these!!
+I cannot wait for you to try these!

 Simple Gluten Free Chocolate Chip Cookies

 My requirement for a gluten free chocolate chip cookie is simple: it needs to be objectively good.
-Not just “good for gluten-free cookies”, but like, ANYBODY would eat one — then want 5 more.
+Not just “good for gluten-free cookies”, but ANYBODY would eat one…then want 5 more.

 These babies hit the mark!